srussvoll/byggern/README.md

 ### Toolchain and C++

-We decided to create our own toolchain, and not use the supplied toolchain in ATMEL Studio.
-All of our development is done in Linux (except for the GAL), and we used [AVRDUDE](http://www.nongnu.org/avrdude/), [AVR-G++](http://www.nongnu.org/avr-libc/) and [CMake](https://cmake.org/) to build and flash the code onto the ATMega.
+We decided to create our own toolchain.
+All of our development is done in Linux and Mac, and we used [AVRDUDE](http://www.nongnu.org/avrdude/), [AVR-G++](http://www.nongnu.org/avr-libc/) and [CMake](https://cmake.org/) to build and flash the code onto the ATMega.
+Creating our own toolchain gave us a lot of freedom and gave us a better insight into the process.

 We decided to go for C++ because it makes the code more readable due to modularization.
 We used the [minicom](https://help.ubuntu.com/community/Minicom) software to read UART messages.

+Our toolchain works on Windows, Linux and OS X.

 ### Extended memory map